katharine-wilson/bot-senate-kw/README.md

 I would filter to only get information from the Senate chamber and the types of actions I'm interested in (rule vote, passed, failed, signed by president).

 So far, I have made a rough outline for the code for the slack bot.
+I also added the Senate API key to my secrets section.
+My next steps would be looking at the different options given by the api key and filling in the blanks in my code.
+Also, I need to set this up in slack.